What Is HEAR?

 The Higher Education Access Route to Education (HEAR) is a third-level alternative admissions scheme which offers places on reduced points, and extra college supports to school leavers from socio-economically disadvantaged backgrounds who are resident in the Republic of Ireland.

 HEAR Applicants must meet a range of financial, social and cultural indicators to be considered for a reduced points place and extra college support.

-The PLUS Programme look after HEAR-eligible students who get offered a place at University College Cork.
+The PLUS Programme looks after HEAR-eligible students who are offered a place at University College Cork.